mdmtk/docs/edge/source/guide/csp/dhcpoptionmgr.md

 >This parm allows you to control whether a request for a Boot File name will be sent by the DHCP Client to the DHCP Server in the DHCP Request.
 When requested, the DHCP Server will return the Boot File name to the device in the DHCP Acknowledgment.

 >**Note:** The DHCP Client does not automatically use the Boot File name to perform any file transfers or configuration.
-To configure a device, a Boot File name and a TFTP Server Name would both be need to be acquired using the DhcpOptionsMgr Feature Type and then provided to a TFTP Client that could perform the transfer of the Boot File and then perform any desired configuration using that file.
+To configure a device, a Boot File name and a TFTP Server Name would both be need to be acquired using the DhcpOptionMgr Feature Type and then provided to a TFTP Client that could perform the transfer of the Boot File and then perform any desired configuration using that file.

 <div class="parm-table">
  <table>